South Carolina finishes perfect season with NCAA championship, beating Clark and Iowa 87-75

 The Gamecocks, who have won 109 of their last 112 games, became the first team since UConn in 2016 to go undefeated.
 South Carolina had a couple scares throughout the season, but always found a way to win.

 Tessa Johnson led South Carolina with 19 points.
-Cardoso had 15 points and 17 rebounds.
+Cardoso, the NCAA tourney's Most Outstanding Player, had 15 points and 17 rebounds.

+“Kamilla Cardoso was not going to let us lose a game in the NCAA Tournament,” Staley said.
+“She played through an injury, she played like one of the top picks in the WNBA draft, and her teammates did something that no teammates have done for somebody who went to the WNBA in our program.
+They send her off as a national champion.
+So this is history for us.”

 Led by the 6-foot-7 Cardoso and Ashlyn Watkins, South Carolina enjoyed a 51-29 rebounding advantage.
 It also finished with 30 second-chance points.